Fujiwara no Tsunekiyo

 Fujiwara no Tsunekiyo (藤原 経清) was a member of the martial Hidesato branch of the Fujiwaras and was the father of Fujiwara no Kiyohira, founder of the Northern Fujiwara dynasty in Japan.
-From the Japanese viewpoint he was considered a notorious traitor.

 He is said to have come from the Watari District in what is now southern Miyagi Prefecture.
 He served for a time as a military bureaucrat at Fort Taga in modern-day Tagajō, Miyagi Prefecture.